rafikee/effort_chart/README.md

 `. venv/bin/activate`
 5. Install the requirements
 `pip3 install -r requirements.txt`
+Note you may need to install one by one. pyrbase4 may work rather than pyrebase

 6. Add these lines to your bash_profile (adjust the path as needed):